 Choose whether to walk, swim, canoe, boat, or fly through the spectacular Nitmiluk National Park and its world-famous gorge system.

-There are many ways to experience the spectacular Nitmiluk National Park Nitmiluk (Katherine) Gorge and its world-renowned gorge system - you can walk, swim, canoe, boat or fly.
+There are many ways to experience the spectacular Nitmiluk National Park and its world-renowned gorge system - you can walk, swim, canoe, boat or fly.

 Rivers rising during December to April can restrict all activities but there is always something to do.
 Swimming and canoeing are generally only activities for June to November- but are no longer available in the First Gorge.
-The cruises available vary between the two varying seasons.
-Leliyn / Edith Falls is another spectacular part of Nitmiluk that is well worth a visit.
-Leliyn / Edith Falls is accessed from the Stuart Highway about 45 kilometres north of Katherine.
+The cruises available vary between the wet and dry seasons.
+Leliyn (Edith Falls) is another spectacular part of Nitmiluk that is well worth a visit.
+Leliyn is accessed from the Stuart Highway about 45 kilometres north of Katherine.

 Gorge Road, Katherine, Northern Territory, 0850, Australia